SaeedBaig/The-Power-of-Macros-in-C/README.md

 So now our sum macro will invoke the appropriate function (based on the type of the array its given) and return the appropriate type.

-So now we have an ANSI-C compliant way to create "generic" functions in C!
+We now have an ANSI-C compliant way to create generic "functions" in C!
 The downside of this approach is that you STILL have to write seperate functions for each data type.
-But at least now that can all be extracted away behinf 1 single generic "sum" macro (you can probably put those away in a seperate sum.h file and then call as needed from your own code).
+But at least now that can all be abstracted away behind a single macro (you can put those all away in a seperate sum.h file and then #include it as needed from other code).